Barcelona look like a team without a soul, says Muniesa

 "The football issue was a bit more complicated because the investment in wages is the most important thing at the club and it's normal that it would take a bit longer."

-Barca have taken steps this week to manage the financial implications of the football season being placed on hold.
+Barca has taken steps this week to manage the financial implications of the football season being placed on hold.

-The first-team squad have taken a 70 per cent pay cut and provided further financial aid to ensure Barca's non-playing staff are able to take home their full wages over the coming weeks.
+The first-team squad has taken a 70 per cent pay cut and provided further financial aid to ensure Barca's non-playing staff are able to take home their full wages over the coming weeks.

 The decision took time to be announced but Muniesa thinks it was an admirable move on the part of the players.